2017 Ohio Statistics Poster Competition

 - Posters must not contain any marks, names or information that reveal

-the identity of the individual, team, school, or location.
+the identity of the individual, team, school, or specific geographical location.

 - Students may work individually or in teams.
 For the K-3 category,